ora0600/confluent-rbac-hands-on/labs/Lab3.md

 Now logout and login as carsten or suvad in the control center and check if you are able to see any topics.
 Should be not possible.

-Now login again as peter and choose "Manage role assignements"
+Now login again as peter and choose "Manage role assignments"
- * select assignements
+ * select assignments
- * klick on kafka cluster
+ * Click on kafka cluster
  * go to the topic area
- * Click on "+ Add role assignement"
+ * Click on "+ Add role assignment"
    * choose principal type Group
    * choose group eagle_team
    * choose Role "DeveloperWrite"